nicksergeant/snipt/README.md

 5. Visit [http://local.snipt.net:8080/](http://local.snipt.net:8080/).

 # Deploying to a VM

 1. Clone the repo.
 2. `cp settings_local.py-template settings_local_server.py`
 3. Edit local server settings (choose a database password - you'll be prompted for it).
 4. Manually change the VM IP address in the Makefile.
 5. `make server`
+6. SSH into the server, `sudo su - deploy`, `ssh-keygen`, and add the public key to your repo as a deploy key.
+7. `make server-init`

 # Deploying to Heroku